• logo

 Business transfers:

-In the event of an actual or proposed merger, sale, transfer of assets, acquisition, financing, restructuring, bankruptcy or similar event affecting all or a portion of our business, we may disclose and/or transfer personal information as part of such a transaction.
+In the event of an actual or proposed merger, sale, asset transfer, acquisition, financing, restructuring, bankruptcy, or similar event affecting all or a portion of our business, we may disclose and/or transfer personal data as part of such a transaction.
 This includes conducting related due diligence as permitted by law.

 Protection of our rights:

-We may disclose personal information as we believe it is necessary to respond to claims made against us, comply with legal process (such as subpoenas or court orders), enforce or administer our agreements and terms, prevent fraud, assess risks and conduct investigations, and protect the rights, property or safety of our company, customers and others.
+We may disclose personal information if we believe it is necessary to respond to claims brought against us, comply with legal process (such as subpoenas or court orders), enforce or administer our agreements and terms, prevent fraud, assess risks and conduct investigations, and protect the rights, property, or safety of our company, customers, or others.

 Other situations:

-We may also disclose your information where required by law, in response to a court order, or to prevent or detect crime.
+We may also disclose your information when required to do so by law, in response to a court order, or to prevent or detect crime.

 Anonymized and non-personal information:

-Under the circumstances described in this Policy, we may share aggregated and non-personal information that we collect.
-When we anonymize personal data, we have taken the necessary steps as required by law to ensure that the anonymized data cannot be linked to any individual or customer.
-We only store and use such data in an anonymized form and will not attempt to trace the data unless permitted by law.
+Under the circumstances described in this Policy, we may share aggregated and non-personal information we collect.
+When we anonymize personal data, we have taken the necessary measures as required by law to ensure that the anonymized data cannot be associated with an individual or customer.
+We retain and use such data only in anonymized form and will not attempt to identify it unless legally permitted.

-In general, we may disclose the following categories of personal data for the above purposes:
+In general, we may disclose the following categories of personal data for the purposes mentioned above:

-• Name, contact details and other identifying information
+• Name, contact details and other identification data

 • Commercial information